-Academic Advising Intern-OPEN 2015
+Academic Advising Intern-filled 2015

 This is a 20 hour per week internship.
 The Academic Advising Intern will focus on undergraduate, day student advising, registration education, and the education and assistant oversight of undergraduate student Advising Peer Mentors.
 The intern's specific responsibilities will build on his/her experience, skills, and professional aspirations.
 The intern will assist the Advising Director and Assistant, and interact with students, parents, faculty advisors, staff, and administrators.